Same blog, new address.

 UPDATE: The cover of this weekend's T,

-The New York Times Style
+The New York Times Style magazine.

 The Gratuitous Celebrity Underarm Pose is one of those meaningless trends I wish I could capitalize on journalistically.
 But in the new publishing economy, which, trust me, is worse than the new rest-of-the-economy, no New York Times or Wall Street Journal wants this story.
 There's simply too little editorial real estate available to devote any to famous people apparently responding en masse to the American public's command, "Show us your pits!"